 Afterwards, you’ll get to wander around historic Howland House and visit the 18th century Court House.

 If you want to really step back in time, head to Plimoth Plantation.
 It’s a living museum that aims to explore the daily lives of the Colonial Americans.

 The village has been carefully recreated, with thatched roofs and giant open fireplaces.
 Click here to pre-book a ticket.

 The actors in the museum are in period costume and never step out of character.
 You can watch them performing 17th century tasks including building, gardening, and military exercises.

-Where to stay: Mirbeau Inn & Spa, Inn a 38 Oak Bluff Circle
+- Where to stay: Mirbeau Inn & Spa, Hilton Garden Inn

 15. Bash Bish Falls, Great Barrington

 Near Great Barrington you’ll find the beautiful Bash Bish Falls.
 Bash Bish is the largest single drop waterfall in Massachusetts.
 Water is sliced in two by a massive boulder creating a picture perfect double waterfall.

 At 80 foot high, it’s not Niagara size.
 But it’s still pretty.
 A steep 20 minute trail leads from the parking lot.
 Bish Bash is on the Massachusetts-New York border.
 If you want a less challenging hike, drive 1 mile west to the New York side parking lot.